 • Plans to communicate findings to a broad audience

-In 2019, there are four broad topic areas that include a wide range of suggested subtopics:
+There are four broad topic areas that include a wide range of suggested subtopics:

 • Strengthening U.S. democracy and exploring new narratives